edwardsrk/yelp_reviews_tensorflow/README.md

 -Gathering more data to input into another model for better predictions

 -Figure out how to deal with the opposite distribution

--Deploy an app in Flask that you can type a review into

 ## Repository Structure
 ```